IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page regulationTypeIds | int | Regulation Type ID is one of the unique identifier for this regulation type record reuglationTypes | string | Regulation Types is one of the filter option and the parameter is for the type of the regulation externalIdentifier| string | External Identifier a unique identifier for this record to an external data lastModifiedStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"
+PageSize | int | The number of results per page regulationTypeIds | int | Regulation Type ID is one of the unique identifier for this regulation type record regulationTypes | string | Regulation Types is one of the filter option and the parameter is for the type of the regulation externalIdentifier| string | External Identifier is a unique identifier for this record to an external data system lastModifiedStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"